irsyadSET2023/electricity-bill/README.md

 - Email: `superadmin@example.com`
 - Password: `abcd1234`

-**Note:** It's recommended to change these credentials in production.
+**Note:** It's recommended to change these credentials in production Furthermore, I use postgresql database in production you may try other database if any bugs can report to me.

 ## Testing